Retrieve data with APIs from Python

 2 rows × 72 columns

-However, there are two issues: the number of rows and the department of interest.
+However, there are two issues: there are only 10 rows and the datasets covers the whole French territory when we want to restrict to our department of interest.
 Let’s first address the latter with question 2.

 identifiant_de_l_etablissement nom_etablissement type_etablissement statut_public_prive adresse_1 adresse_2 adresse_3 code_postal code_commune nom_commune ... libelle_nature code_type_contrat_prive pial etablissement_mere type_rattachement_etablissement_mere code_circonscription code_zone_animation_pedagogique libelle_zone_animation_pedagogique code_bassin_formation libelle_bassin_formation